battous-ai/netease-music-downloader/readme.md

 pnpm start album 34836039 --proxy http://127.0.0.1:7890
 ```

-Note: When using a proxy, prefer using `http://` instead of `https://` for the proxy URL, as some proxy servers may not properly support HTTPS connections.
+Note: When using a manual proxy, prefer using `http://` instead of `https://` for the proxy URL, as some proxy servers may not properly support HTTPS connections.

 ## Notes